 |Data Modelling (Vertipaq)||Data modelling is the process of preparing data for analysis.
 Raw data is seldom in the ideal structure for analysis.
 In the past it would have been the IT department that prepared data for analysis (typically through a data mart or data warehouse).
 Increasingly in the future (as we move to more and more self service analytics) it will be up to the Business Analyst to do this work.
 Data Modelling with Power BI is well within reach of most competent Business Analysts.
 It just requires the mastery of DAX (Data Analysis Expressions), the functional language for data modelling in Power BI.|

 How You Can Learn from Me?

 There are lots of different learning styles, and you can pick up any of these options based on your requirement and geographic location.

 I have written two books to learn how to write DAX – Supercharge Power BI and Supercharge Excel.
 Both the books teach you data modelling and the DAX language.
 Supercharge Power BI uses Power BI Desktop as the tool whereas Supercharge Excel uses Excel 2016.
 The skills are entirely transferable between the two software products, the only difference being the UI that is used for illustrations.
-If you buy the book from my shop (link above) you will get a free copy of the digital editions of both versions included with your purchase.
+If you buy the book from my shop you will get a free copy of the digital editions of both versions included with your purchase for an immediate download.

 If you want to keep up with the latest tips, tricks and developments in Power BI, then I recommend you subscribe to my blog.